lstroud/aoc2025/README.md

 ---

 ### Day 8: Junction Box Circuits
 Someone let the elves do electrical work unsupervised.
-Connected components ensue.
+They're wiring up junction boxes floating in 3D space.
+How do we figure out how many of their circuits we can connect with 1000 wires?

 Tried a few approaches:
-- **Hierarchical Clustering** - Single-linkage is just Union-Find with a PhD and better marketing.
+- **Hierarchical Clustering** - Single-linkage.
 Cleanest solution.
 - **Union-Find** - Sort pairs by distance, union the closest k.
-The classic for a reason.
+Interesting array structure.
 - **Sparse Graph** - Build CSR adjacency, run `connected_components`.
 BFS does the walking.
+CSR is interesting.
 - **KD-Tree** - `query_pairs` finds pairs within threshold.
-Still O(n²)—you need pdist to find the threshold anyway.
+Still constrained by the distance calc, but by far the fastest.

 Extended the puzzle: what if the elves cared about wire length?
 MST-based wiring saves 15-20% over greedy.
-Turns out "connect the closest" isn't the same as "use the least wire."
-Who knew graph theory would humble the elves.

 [day8/puzzle81.py](day8/puzzle81.py) | [day8/strategies/](day8/strategies/)